 If you’re searching for an authentic, unique experience, Venice is one of the best places to visit in Europe in September due to an event known as the Regata Storica.
 Consisting of a historical boat parade, followed by a series of rowing races, the Regata Storica is one of those traditions that Venetians hold most dearly.

-In fact, regattas have always been an important part of the history of Venice, with the first records about this type of event dating from the 13th-century.
+In fact, regattas have always been an important part of the history of Venice, with the first records of this type of event dating from the 13th century.
 The Regata Storica, however, was first organized in 1841, as an annual boat race on Canal Grande, with the goal of allowing the best gondoliers to show off their skills.

 Today, thousands of boats of all types gather in St Mark’s Bay to participate in the most popular race of the event, the gondolini regatta.
 If Venice is on your bucket list, this is a great time to visit to immerse yourself in the magic of the city.